jessicaaustin/rimeta/odometry/README.txt

 Your robot has a wheel radius of 20 cm, and an axle length of 18 cm.
 Your wheel encoders have 512 clicks per revolution.

+(NOTE: Slides for the talk can be found at: http://goo.gl/af3ZsU)